Coronavirus does not ‘recognise borders’, says Varadkar as North-South leaders meet

 “We have drafted emergency legislation to give the government the powers it needs to deal with coronavirus, including powers to stop mass gatherings and compensate organisations,” a government source said.

-In the US, which reported its 50th death from the outbreak on Friday, president Donald Trump has declared a state of emergency.
+In the United States, which reported its 50th death from the outbreak on Friday, President Donald Trump has declared a state of emergency.
 Mr Trump said the decree would up $50 billion (€44.9 billion) for state and local governments to respond to the outbreak.

 “We will defeat this threat,” Mr Trump told a news conference.
 “When America is tested, America rises to the occasion.”

-The US president warned that Britain “and a couple of other” countries could be added to America’s travel ban list, noting the rise in cases in Britain in recent days. - Additional reporting: Agencies
+The US president warned Britain “and a couple of other” countries could be added to the US travel ban list, noting the rise in cases in Britain in recent days. – Additional reporting: Agencies